TimeSplitters (video game): Development and release

 David Doak, the designer of TimeSplitters, said that the team focused on "action-based gameplay, but there are many other elements" and stated that the game would be "using both analog controls on the DualShock 2 and all of the controls will be fully customizable."
 The team additionally included a "sign-on" system, which saves individual player profile and preferences stored on the memory card.
 Because of the PlayStation 2's hardware limitations, Steve Ellis explained that "[g]etting a four-way split screen working at a good frame rate is a problem on any console, and the PS2 is no exception".
 The team did not use anti-aliasing for TimeSplitters as it would reduce the frame rate drastically.

 TimeSplitters was released in North America on 23 October 2000 and in Europe on 24 November 2000, as a launch game for the PlayStation 2.
 As part of the Platinum Range, it was re-released on 8 March 2002.

 Reception

 Garrett Kenyon reviewed the PlayStation 2 version of the game for Next Generation, rating it four stars out of five, and stated that "True fans of the FPS genre will enjoy TimeSplitters for its straightforward presentation and simple trigger-pulling appeal."
 It was a runner-up for GameSpot's annual "Best Shooting Game" award among console games, which went to Perfect Dark.

 TimeSplitters received generally favourable reviews according to the review aggregation website Metacritic.
 Edge praised the game's fluid and action-packed multiplayer mode, comparing it favourably to the Quake series, and credited the artificial intelligence of enemies for being relentless, especially during multiplayer matches.

+According to PC Data, TimeSplitters sold 120,000 units in 2000.